Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Everyone wants to make their photos pop.
 You can find a ton of tutorials showing how to manipulate sliders in Lightroom or use plugins, but there is a simple tool that I don’t see mentioned very often.

-If you want to know how to improve color in Lightroom, you need to start with with your Camera Calibration settings.
+To know how to improve color in Lightroom, you need to start with your Camera Calibration settings.

 Camera Calibration Basics

 Camera Calibration is all the way at the bottom of the Develop module, but I think it should be your first stop when processing your photos in Lightroom.
 It sets the baseline for the color in your photos.
 Everything you do will build upon these settings.

 Your menu will look different because it’s based upon the type of camera used for the selected photo.
 However, you should expect to see at least these few selections:

 These selections are there to mimic the in-camera settings for JPEG photos.
 Have you ever wondered why the photos look so great on the back of your camera and then look rather flat when you load them in Lightroom? the difference is the Camera Profile.

 You may have a Vivid setting on your camera.
 Those color corrections and sharpening get baked into the JPEG that you see on the camera’s LCD monitor.
 The RAW file you see in Lightroom typically uses Adobe Standard as a display profile.
 This is your starting point when you work in Lightroom, and you can change it to improve color in Lightroom.

 Camera Calibration Profiles

 It’s interesting to select a photo and change these profile settings.
 It completely messes with your perception of color accuracy.
 Here are a few examples from the same photo.

 In these examples, you can see changes to the man’s skin tone, his blue pants shift color, the brightness level changes and so does the contrast.
 All without touching any of the sliders in the Develop module.